nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/customizing-with-studio-and-view-designer.md

 3. Create a Group, **managers** and add Jane Smith to the group, then create a group **accounting** and add Jon Doe.

-4. On the permissions tab, give both groups the Read & Write permission.

 ### Custom Documents

 CREATE SAMPLE DOCUMENTS